 Dr. Bernard Luskin, LMFT is President Emeritus of the Society for Media Psychology and Technology of the American Psychological Association.
-Bernie Luskin has been CEO of six colleges and universities, Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
+Bernie Luskin has been CEO of eight colleges and universities, Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
 He is a licensed Marriage and Family Therapist and Counseling Psychologist.
 Luskin received a Distinguished Lifetime Achievement Award for contributions to Media Psychology from the American Psychological Association and Distinguished Alumni and Lifetime Achievement Awards from the UCLA Doctoral Alumni Association, California State University at Los Angeles, the Irish Government and European Commission.
 Luskin won two Emmy’s from The Academy of Television Arts and Sciences and has published ten books and many articles.

 Contributors: Thanks to Dr. Toni Luskin, Susana Bojorquez and Andrea Rambo for your help in preparing and posting this article.